 Several schools offer online master's degree programs in speech communication, often called speech-language pathology.
 These programs generally require about three years of study.
 Students may be able to complete their work entirely online, but some schools require a few on-campus courses or practicum experiences.
 Students can usually access online courses at their own convenience, and on-campus requirements may be scheduled in the summer to accommodate a teacher's work calendar.
+Students might need a compact disc player, video player or other hardware to access some course material

 When selecting an online degree program, students should make sure it satisfies the licensure requirements for their career goal.
 State requirements vary, but all public school educators and speech-language practitioners in the medical field must be licensed.
 Students will also want to ensure that any program they select meets the certification standards of the American Speech-Language-Hearing Association.

-Overview of an Online Master's Degree Program in Speech Communication
+Master's Degree in Speech Communication

 Master-level speech communications students learn communicative behavior topics such as speech development and science, hearing science, language functions, phonetics, acoustics, anatomy and physiology.
 Online program prerequisites are typically identical to those of a campus-based program; these include a bachelor's degree with a minimum grade point average, letters of recommendation, transcripts from previous coursework and the scores from a pre-admission test, such as the Graduation Record Examination (GRE).